Annotations

 Per-agent statistics

-The effect encoding method essentially takes the effect of a variable, like agent, and makes a data column for that effect.
-In our example, affect of the agent on the ADR is quantified by a model and then added as a data column to be used in the model.
+The effect encoding method essentially takes the effect of a variable, like an agent, and creates a data column for that effect.
+In our example, the agent’s effect on the ADR is quantified by a model and then added as a data column to be used in the model.

-Suppose agent Max has a single reservation in the data and it had an ADR of €200.
-If we used a naive estimate for Max’s effect, the model is being told that Max should always produce an effect of €200.
+Suppose agent Max has a single reservation in the data, with an ADR of €200.
+If we use a naive estimate for Max’s effect, the model is told that Max should always produce an effect of €200.
 That’s a very poor estimate since it is from a single data point.

 The Stan documentation has a pretty good vignette on this: https://cran.r-project.org/web/packages/rstanarm/vignettes/pooling.html